-With the rise of LLMs, researchers have increasingly turned their attention to leveraging them for fake news detection \citep{[43],[44]}.
-Early attempts involved directly querying LLMs for news labels in a zero-shot manner \citep{[18]],[19]}, but these approaches yielded limited success.
-More recent efforts have shifted toward using LLMs to generate auxiliary information while relying on smaller fine-tuned models for final classification \citep{[45],[46]}.
-Although such methods have shown some effectiveness, they still primarily rely on static feature extraction.
-As LLM-generated news continues to evolve in style and coherence, these approaches are facing growing challenges in maintaining robust performance.
+With the rise of LLMs, researchers leverage them for fake news detection \citep{[39]],[44]}.
+Early zero-shot querying for labels yields limited success \citep{[18]],[74]}.
+More recent efforts use LLMs to generate auxiliary information while relying on smaller fine-tuned models for classification \citep{[45],[46]}.
+However, these pipelines still depend on static feature extraction, and may struggle as LLM-generated news becomes more fluent and diverse, particularly when generators adapt their style and coherence to appear increasingly human-written.